I don’t want to fight worms in MMOs!

 And then there’s the worms.
 Have a look at the following picture:

-This is myself and my party sometime in 2004 trying to battle down a worm.
+This is myself and my party sometime in 2004 trying to battle down a worm in FF11.
 Yes, we are trying to 4-man a single worm.
 I might wanna add too, that this is inside a dungeon and that we were around level 25 at the time.
 Which in the original 1.0 version of the game was at a much higher time/level-spent ratio than for example in vanilla WoW.
 From the very beginning you were battling not just nightcrawlers, but bees, beetles, bats, rats and goddamn sheep!
 And as if that wasn’t bad enough, these critters aren’t restricted to your newbie areas but will actually re-occur frequently on higher maps of the game with different colors.

 WOW, I get to fight a blue worm with purple stripes this time!!!
+Thanks so much Square-Enix!

-Duhhh… this is really screwed up.
+This is really screwed up.
 I don’t want to fight worms in MMOs, I want something that feels a bit more epic or at least ‘authentic’ to what I, as powerful magic-wielder in a fantasy world, would deem worthy to kill.
 Let alone with a party.
 Having watched all these clips on youtube recently, it seems absolutely nothing has changed in that department.

 While we’re at it: I would really like to see Blizzard implement more multiple-mobs fights in World of Warcraft too; I appreciate their effort to create harder mobs in Cataclysm, but I still don’t think a party of 5+ lvl 80 heroes should be hitting on a single target unless it’s a dungeon or raid boss.